 Insurers view potential customers who have had insurance lapses as high-risk

-policyholders and most will not offer these potential customers their lowest
+policyholders and most will not offer them their lowest rate plans.

 Similarly, many insurance companies will not offer their lowest rate programs

-to potential customers who have recently maintained their liability coverage
+to potential customers who have recently maintained liability coverage

 limits below the 300/100/50 level.

-free with your current company for a while, you will want to consider
+If you have been loss free with your current company for a while, consider

-in the calculation any longevity discounts your company will be granting
+any longevity discounts your company already offers or will offer in the

-you in the

 future.
 Many companies offer discounts of five to 10 percent for three

-years of coverage without an at-fault accident and may increase the discount
+years of coverage without an at-fault accident, and may increase the discount

 at six years and nine years.
 Another benefit of longevity is that your

-current company might examine your entire history with it
+current company might examine your entire history with it when deciding

-might examine only your driving record in the last three years.
-Some companies
+your driving record in the last three years.
+Some companies dont raise

 From a consumers point of view, this dual-policy pricing is an undesirable